lioreshai/gpstofile/README.md

 Once the loop begins running, GPS sentences will be written to files.
 You should see the files be created/continuously written to at `readrate` based on the codes in the following table:

+The filename will be the NMEA sentence, for example `GPGLL` and the file contents will be the set of data sent after that sentence.

 ### GPS Sentences or NMEA Sentences
 |NMEA Sentence|	Meaning|
 | ----------- | ----------- |